 “Police cannot arrest if anyone is admitted in the hospital.
 The arrest would be done based on the medical clearance from the doctor who is treating the patient”, said a senior police officer.

-Meanwhile on the other hand the family members said that police is reluctant to book the perpetrators on relevant sections of IPC because TB Pradhan himself is a police working in Special branch under Police Department.
+Meanwhile, on the other hand, the family members said that police is reluctant to book the perpetrators on relevant sections of IPC because TB Pradhan himself is working in the Special branch under the Police Department.

 However, the police said that there is no such law of anti witch craft in the state of Sikkim to book the accused.“The case has been lodged accordingly and as per the relevant sections of Indian Penal Code”, said the police at Melli Police Station.